-The total fair value of restricted stock that was granted during the fiscal years ended March 31, 2020 and 2019 was \$3.4 million and \$3.6 million, respectively.
-The total fair value of restricted stock that vested during the fiscal years ended March 31, 2020 and 2019 was \$2.9 million and \$2.6 million, respectively.
+The total fair value of restricted stock that was granted during the fiscal years ended March 31, 2021 and 2020 was \$5.1 million and \$3.4 million, respectively.
+The total fair value of restricted stock that vested during the fiscal years ended March 31, 2021 and 2020 was \$4.3 million and \$2.9 million, respectively.

+There were 255,000 performance-based restricted shares awarded during the fiscal year ended March 31, 2021 for which the performance conditions are deemed probable to be met and the expense is being recorded over the expected vesting period.
 There were 94,500 performance-based restricted shares awarded during the fiscal year ended March 31, 2020 for which the performance conditions are deemed probable to be met and the expense is being recorded over the expected vesting period.
-There were 57,000 performance-based restricted shares awarded during the fiscal year ended March 31, 2019 of which 28,500 vested and the remaining 28,500 expired during fiscal 2019.